Sarvesh5273/AI_Tools_Manager/README.md

-AI_Tools_Manager<br>This project is licensed under the MIT License — see the LICENSE file for details.
+AI_Tools_ManagerThis project is licensed under the MIT License — see the LICENSE file for details.